silnrsi/font-kedebideri/documentation/source/faq.md

 #### *What is the source of the Latin glyphs?*

-The Latin glyphs in Kedebideri are based on Source Sans Pro at 103% and a weight of CSS 360 (for Regular).
+The Latin glyphs in Kedebideri are based on Source Sans Pro.

 #### *I used the Zaghawa Beria font which was custom encoded.
 How can I convert my data from the Zaghawa Beria encoding to Unicode?*